Azure/azure-cli-extensions/src/attestation/README.md

 --resource-group "MyResourceGroup"
 ```
 Notice:
-Not all the values from `az account list-locations` are supported to create an attetation right now.
-List of available regions is: eastus2, centralus and uksouth.
+May not all the values from `az account list-locations` are supported to create an attetation right now, more regions will be added in the future.

 #### List all attestations ####
 Example: